Omurano language: Geographical distribution

-It was spoken near the Urituyacu River (a tributary of the Marañón River), or on the Nucuray River according to Loukotka (1968).
+It was spoken near the Urituyacu River (a tributary of the Marañón River); as of 1964, it was spoken on the Nucuray River.

 Classification

-Tovar (1961) linked Omurano to Taushiro (and later Taushiro with Kandoshi); Kaufman (1994) finds the links reasonable, and in 2007 he classified Omurano and Taushiro (but not Kandoshi) as Saparo–Yawan languages.
+Previous proposals have frequently linked Omurano with Zaparoan, though Fernando de Carvalho (2013) finds no evidence for this.
+Tovar (1961) linked Omurano to Taushiro (and later Taushiro with Kandoshi); Kaufman (1994) found the links reasonable, and in 2007 he classified Omurano and Taushiro (but not Kandoshi) as Zaparo–Yaguan languages.
 Maynas, once mistaken for a synonym, is a separate language.